Advanced Forensic Genealogy GEN222

 * Familiarity with Evidence Explained by Elizabeth Shown Mills and Professional Genealogy manual

-- * Five days of instruction, approximately seven hours each day with a break morning and afternoon and an hour for lunch.
+- * Four and a half days of instruction, approximately seven hours each day with a break morning and afternoon and an hour for lunch.

-* Limited on-campus housing is available during this week for $64/night.
+* Limited on-campus housing is available during this week for $65/night.
 Please contact our office to reserve this space.

 *This course is also available for students to attend remotely if they wish to.
 Students must have a high speed internet connection and minimum system requirements to use the Adobe Connect tool to log in daily and participate in the course during course hours.